Devin Singletary Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Matchup vs. Kansas City

-- Against the Chiefs, Singletary's 24.7 rushing yards per game over his three career matchups are 35.8 fewer than his over/under in Sunday's game.
+- In his three career matchups against the Chiefs, Singletary averaged 24.7 rushing yards per game, 36.8 fewer yards than his over/under in Sunday's game.

-- The Chiefs have the NFL's 21st-ranked defense against the run, allowing 117.6 yards per game.
+- In terms of defending against the run, the Chiefs are 21st in the league, conceding 117.6 yards per game.

-- Singletary and the Bills will face off against the NFL's 14th-ranked defense in terms of rushing touchdowns allowed (15).
+- Singletary and the Bills will face off against the NFL's 14th-ranked defense in terms of rushing touchdowns conceded (15).

 Recent Performances

-- Singletary put together an 81-yard rushing performance in last week's matchup with the Patriots, carrying the ball 16 times (averaging 5.1 yards per attempt), while scoring two touchdowns.
+- In last week's matchup against the Patriots, Singletary carried the ball 16 times for 81 yards (5.1 yards per carry) and scored two touchdowns.

+- He chipped in with three receptions for 13 yards in the passing game.

-- During his last three games, Singletary has rushed for 279 yards (93.0 per game) on 58 carries with five touchdowns.
+- Singletary has 58 carries for 279 yards (93.0 yards per game) and five touchdowns during his last three games.

-- He's also caught five passes for 37 yards (12.3 per game) and one touchdown.
+- He also has five catches for 37 yards (12.3 ypg) and one touchdown.

 Singletary's Buffalo Teammates